 Using the letters of the alphabet, we meet each kid in the class as they get ready for school.

 We see Miss Bindergarten get ready for school by cleaning, organizing, and decorating her classroom.
+If you are looking for first day of school books for kindergarten, this is a really cute choice.

 This clever tale is written about School as he witnesses children and teachers using his facilities for the very first time.

 He is a little nervous as some say they don’t want to be there, but he starts to learn what the children learn and laugh at the jokes they tell.
+We absolutely love this first day of school book and the lovely twist.

 It’s Llama Llama’s first day of preschool and he is overwhelmed with feelings.
 He is trying to get used to the new toys and new surroundings but he just misses his mama.